 The flower stalks for the Albany bottlebrush tend to stay in the bright red or deep red-pink range tipped with tiny pale yellow specks.

 ‘Melaleuca linearis’, ‘Callistemon linearis’, ‘Callistemon pinifolius’, ‘Callistemon rigidus’, ‘Narrow-Leaved Bottlebrush’, ‘Pine-Leaved Bottlebrush’, ‘Stiff Bottlebrush’

 As you can tell, this plant has had quite a number of botanical names over time.
 In part, that’s due to the confusion of particular cultivar names with the botanical name.

-The base species has leaves which are linear in shape and about a half inch wide, where the other cultivars vary in their leaf shapes slightly.
+The base species has leaves that are linear in shape and about a half-inch wide, where the other cultivars vary in their leaf shapes slightly.

 ‘Melaleuca nervosa’, ‘Callistemon nervosus’, ‘Callistemon nervosum’, ‘Fibrebark’, ‘Paperbark’